-- Are appropriate for measuring literacy and language development of adult learners. - Have standardized administration and scoring procedures. - Have alternate, equivalent forms for pretest and post-testing. - Have evidence linking them to the NRS Educational Functioning Levels.
+- Are appropriate for measuring literacy and language development of adult learners. - Have standardized administration and scoring procedures. - Have alternate, equivalent forms for pre-testing and post-testing. - Have evidence linking them to the NRS EFLs.

 For more information on authorized assessments, refer to Section 3, Guidelines for Each Assessment.